Nihongo Online School

 Travel ExpensesCosts of flight to Japan and other travel-related expenses like insuranceVaries based on origin, airline, and insurance policy

 Ask your school for an itemization list of enrollment and tuition fees.
 Verify with the Japanese embassy if there are any visa processing fees.
-Planning these fees in advance will assist with completing the process of a student visa.
+Knowing the cost of a Japan student visa will help you plan your budget and complete your application smoothly.

 Cases Where a Japan Student Visa May Be Denied

-While most student visa applications are approved, there are some situations that could lead to a denial.
+While most applicants meet the Japan student visa requirements and get approved, there are certain situations that can lead to a denial.

 Reason for DenialCountermeasure